Chainflow/solana-mission-control/README.md

        If you want to recieve alerts when there is a gap between your validator block height and network height then make it **yes** otherwise **no**

    - *epoch_diff_alrets*

       If you want to recieve alerts when there is a gap between your validator epoch and network epoch then make it **yes** otherwise **no**

    - *delegation_alerts*

       Configure **yes** if you wish to get alerts about alters in account balance otherwise make it **no**

+- **[alerting_threholds]**

+   - *block_diff_threshold*

+      An Integer value to recieve block difference alerts, e.g. a value of 2 would alert you if your validator falls 2 or more blocks behind the network's current block height.

+    - *epoch_diff_threshold*

+       An integer value to recieve epoch difference alerts, e.g. a value of 5 would alert you if your validator's epoch number and network's epoch difference is 5 or more.

+    - *account_bal_threshold*

+       An integer value to recieve account balance change alerts, e.g. if your account balance has dropped to given threshold value you will receive alerts.

+- **[prometheus]**

+    - *prometheus_address*

+       Address of your lcd client (ex: http://localhost:9090)

+    - *listen_address*

+       Port in which prometheus will run, by default it will run on 9090 port